-conditional approval Regulatory Floodway map change: Pre-construction approval by the IDNR/OWR and the Federal Emergency Management Agency of a proposed change to the Regulatory Floodway map and/or BFE.
+conditional approval Regulatory Floodway map change: Pre-construction approval by the IDNR/OWR and the Federal Emergency Management Agency of a proposed change to the control structure: A structure designed to control the rate of flow that passes through the structure, given a specific upstream and downstream water surface elevation.

+Regulatory Floodway map and/or BFE.
 This pre-construction approval, pursuant to this Part, gives assurance to the property owner that once an Appropriate Use is constructed according to permitted plans, the Regulatory Floodway map and/or BFE can be changed, as previously agreed, upon review and acceptance of as-built plans.